All the celebrities who supported Kamala Harris and Donald Trump - ExBulletin

 YouTuber and boxer Jake Paul, 27, released an 18-minute video Thursday to voice his support for Trump and encourage voters to base their searches “on the truth, not just reckless propaganda or your favorite pop star telling you to vote a certain way.
 Paul said in the video that he gave up his right to vote when he moved to Puerto Rico to pursue his boxing career.

-Rapper Cardi B, who said in June she would “never become a Republican” despite criticism of Joe Biden, is expected to deliver a speech Friday at a Harris campaign rally in Milwaukee, Wis. which will also include GloRilla, The Isley Brothers, Flo Milli, MC Lyte and DJ Gemini Gilly.
+Rapper Cardi B, who said in June she would “never become a Republican” despite criticism from Joe Biden, is expected to deliver a speech at a Harris campaign rally in Milwaukee, Wisconsin, on Friday, which will also be attended GloRilla, The Isley Brothers, Flo Milli, MC.
+Lyte and DJ Gemini Gilly.

 Reggaeton singer Nicky Jam, who took the stage at a Trump rally in September, where the former president misinterpreted her in an introduction in which he said she's hot! on Wednesday, renounced his support, making him the latest in a series of Puerto Rican artists to speak out against Trump. after a comedian at a rally called the territory a “garbage island.”